 CBT is a therapy model that focuses on our cognition, the way we think, and our behaviors, the way we act.
-The main concept behind CBT is that our thoughts about a situation (the fear of ALS) effect how we feel (afraid and anxious) and how we behave (scanning the body, going to the doctor).
+The main concept behind CBT is that our thoughts about a situation (the fear of ALS) effect how we feel (afraid and anxious) and how we behave (holding out our hands to see if they are trembling).
 We tend to assign meaning to specific situations (tingling means we have MS).
 It’s not the actual situation causing our anxiety, but the meaning – accurate or not.
 And, when you have anxiety, you give your thoughts a lot of meaning, and thus, a lot of power.

 CBT aims to help you overcome fears by correcting irrational thoughts and changing problematic behaviors.
 By acquiring a certain mindset, you can learn to approach anxious situations differently and learn to tolerate discomfort and uncertainty.
-Health anxiety can be overcome with the help of a skilled anxiety specialist and CBT.
+Illness anxiety can be overcome with the help of a skilled anxiety specialist and CBT.
 You can find a therapist in your state on the ADAA website.
 And for additional information on Illness Anxiety watch my free ADAA webinar.

 - Health Anxiety Is Way More Than Being A Hypochondriac — And It’s Way More Common Than You Think